The Rain Goes Down in Africa

 Towards the Heart of the Desert

 Halfway to that day's campsite we have stopped for refuelling and stretching our legs.
-We have brought over a hundred litres of diesel and gasoline in jerry cans that kept bouncing around on Crischa's car on the rugged desert terrain so we had to stop quite often for him get them tied down, time and time again.
+We have brought over a hundred litres of diesel and gasoline in jerry cans that kept bouncing around on Crischa's car on the rugged desert terrain so he had to keep adjusting and tying them down time and time again.

-As we were early into the trip, and we haven't interacted much (we were travelling in separate cars, after all), this was the first time I got to hang out a bit more with Sascha.
-Well, as it happens, he seemed a slight bit more interested in Baela and ginger cookies (they are amazing. both.) than me, personally, but you know, baby steps...
+As we were early into the trip, and we haven't interacted much (travelling in different cars), this was the first time I got to hang out a bit more with Sascha.
+Well, as it happens, he seemed a slight bit more interested in Baela and ginger cookies (they are amazing. both.) at this point still, but baby steps.

 As his initial suspicion dissipated, Sascha would earn himself the "little monkey" moniker (even though he seemed to prefer little tiger), as the little energy bomb would make a point in climbing everywhere and everything, even (or rather, especially) if that "thing" happened to one of his fellow travelers. :)